-Scanphase, with high experience in the Marine industry, offers quality and cost-time efficient 3D laser scanning solutions for vessels requiring Alternative Maritime Power (AMP) installation.
-The digital survey produces a detailed 3D visualization of all areas of interest, providing accurate 3D models that facilitate the design and installation of the Alternative Maritime Power systems.
+Scanphase, leveraging extensive expertise in the Marine industry, specializes in providing top-tier, cost-time efficient 3D laser scanning solutions tailored for vessels necessitating the installation of Alternative Maritime Power (AMP) systems.
+Our digital survey process meticulously captures and visualizes all areas of interest, generating highly accurate 3D models essential for the seamless design and installation of AMP systems.

 Alternative Maritime Power (AMP) installation

 Shutting down main engines while in port continues as a majority practice.
 However, auxiliary diesel generators that power cargo handling equipment and other ship's services while in port are the primary source of air emissions from ships in ports today, because the auxiliaries run on heavy fuel oil or bunkers.
 Cold ironing mitigates harmful emissions from diesel engines by connecting a ship's load to a more environmentally friendly, shore-based source of electrical power.
 An alternative is to run auxiliary diesels either on gas (LNG or LPG) or extra low sulphur distillate fuels, however if noise pollution is a problem, then cold ironing becomes the only option.

 Alternative Maritime Power (AMP) or Cold ironing is a practice of supplying electrical power to ships from the shore while they’re docked.
 This way ships get to turn off their auxiliary diesel engines, reducing 95 % of air emissions.
 The other 5 % is used during the roughly 30 to 40 minutes it takes to plug (and then unplug) the vessel to the power source at berth.
 What is more, this alternative allows shipowners to save on fuel costs.